marshmallow-code/webargs/docs/index.rst

 * *Simple to use*.
 Can't remember if you're supposed to pull an argument from ``request.form``, ``request.data``, ``request.args``, or ``request.json``?
 No problem; webargs will find the value for you.
 * *Code reusability*.
 If you have multiple views that have the same request parameters, you only need to define your parameters once.
 You can also reuse validation and pre-processing routines.
+* *Self-documentation*.
+Webargs makes it easy to find the expected arguments and ther types for your view functions.

 Inspired by `Flask-RESTful's <http://flask-restful.readthedocs.org/en/latest/>`_ reqparser, webargs offers a lightweight, cross-framework solution to request parsing that's simple and fun to use.